-The effective date of the company is for years beginning on or after 1 January 2022.
+The effective date of the amendment is for years beginning on or It is unlikely that the amendment will have a material impact on the after 1 January 2022.
 It is unlikely that the amendment will have a material impact on the company's annual financial statements.